ballj/terraform-module-kubernetes-ingress-powerdns/README.md

 | `dns_record_ttl`      | No       | `600`            | TTL for DNS record                                 |
 | `cert_issuer_type`    | No       | `issuer`         | Cert-Manager issuer type                           |
 | `cert_issuer_name`    | No       | `self-signed`    | Cert-Manager issuer name                           |

+## Outputs

+This module does not have any outputs

 ### FQDN